shakfu/py-js/README.md

 4    | `make shared-tiny-ext` | shared     | external   | 6.7     | 6.2  [2]
 5    | `make framework-pkg`   | framework  | package    | 22.8    | 22.8 [3]

 [2] These 'tiny' variants are intended to be the smallest possible portable pyjs externals.
 In this table, size figures are for python 3.10.x but for python 3.11.4 they increase to 8.5 MB and 8.1 respectively.
 Generally, external size increases with each new python version as features are added, but this is also somewhat mitigated by the removal of deprecated builtin packages and extensions.
 If you want to achieve the theoreticla minimal size for the `py` and `pyjs` externals, use python 3.8.x and/or a tiny variant (with a more recent version).
-Another option, if you need circa 1 MB size for a self-contained external, is the `pktpy` subproject in this repo.
+Another option, if you need circa 1 MB size for a self-contained external, look at the `pktpy` subproject in this repo.

 [3] Size, in this case, is not the individual external but the uncompressed size of the package which includes patches, help files and **both** externals.
 This can also vary by python version used to compile the external.